maitrikjpatel/DevNotes/Sublime.md

-#Sublime Setup and recommended packages note
+#Sublime Setup and recommended packages Notes

 ---
 ##Steps to turn on Packages